ambujtewari/stats306-winter2021/README.md

 This is an introductory statistical computing course based on the R programming language.
 Topics covered include data wrangling, data visualization, basics of programming in R, and basics of statistical modeling.

 - **Textbook**: We will use _R for Data Science_ by Grolemund and Wickham.
 It is available both as a printed book and as an [online resource](https://r4ds.had.co.nz/).
 - **Canvas**: You should access the Canvas class page for this course frequently.
-It will contain important announcements and posted homework assignments.
+It will let you access important announcements, homework assignments, and exams.

 ## Instructor Information